MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-ingest.md

 ---
 # Kusto Ingest library overview

-The Kusto Ingest library provides a client for ingesting data into Azure Data Explorer clusters.
+The Kusto Ingest library provides a client for ingesting data into your cluster.
 The library supports [queued](#queued-ingestion) and [direct](#direct-ingestion) ingestion.
-The ingestion methods are defined by the [IKustoIngestClient interface](kusto-ingest-client-reference.md#interface-ikustoingestclient).
+The ingestion methods are defined by the Kusto ingest client object.

-For more information on data ingestion, see [Data ingestion overview](../../../ingest-data-overview.md).

 ## Get the library